httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 How can I generate and validate the `Digest` values shown in the examples throughout this document?

-The following python3 code can be used to generate digests for json objects using SHA algorithms for a range of encodings.
+The following python3 code can be used to generate digests for JSON objects using SHA algorithms for a range of encodings.
 Note that these are formatted as base64.
 This function could be adapted to other algorithms and should take into account their specific formatting rules.